 After Emperor Liu Bang passed away, Lv became the empress dowager and her son the next emperor.
 She was still sad and angry about her husband had planned to replace her with that Lady Qi.

 So Lv shaved that Lady Qi’s hair, cut her limbs and let her crawl in silt to death.
 She also imprisoned nearly all of Liu Bang’s other concubines and murdered their sons.

 After Lv’s son passed away at a young age, she supported two other puppet emperors and reigned the empire well, which made her the first Empress with paramount centralized power in the history of China.

 After Lv Zhi departed, nobles and officials chose Liu Bang’s another son that was mature and smart, and supported him as the fifth emperor of the Han Dynasty.

 Copper Belt Hook Inlaid with Gold and Silver, Unearthed from Mausoleum of Liu Qi (188 BC — 141 BC), The Grandson of Liu Bang and The 6th Emperor of the Han Dynasty — Hanyangling Museum (Photo by Dongmaiying)

 Legacy of Liu Bang the Emperor Gao Zu of Han

-The most controversial thing he did was he killed many people with great contributions, to reinforce the centralized power and eliminate possible rebels in the future.
+The most controversial thing that he had been criticized was for killing many people with great contributions, in order to reinforce the centralized power and eliminate possible rebels in the future.

 Anyway, Liu Bang was remembered and highly respected as one of the greatest emperors in the history of China, who made a good start for a prosperous dynasty and brought his people stable lives.